 Before you inherit a property in Spain, you need to understand the inheritance tax in the country.
 This will help you plan for your estate.
 You can also find out more about inheritance tax in Spain by visiting the Spanish Ministry of Economy and Competitiveness’ website.

-The best way to navigate succession taxes while living in Spain is to work with a knowledgeable tax lawyer.
+The best way to figure out succession taxes while living in Spain is to work with a knowledgeable tax lawyer.

 Lexidy’s tax experts help our clients understand their taxable income and capital gains.
 This ensures our clients only pay the correct tax.
 Remember that tax rates will vary depending on factors like residency in Spain, worldwide assets, marriage status, and Spanish sourced income.